 After successful completion of the written knowledge tests, an Oral and Practical (O&P) examination is given to each graduate by a Designated Mechanic Examiner.
-Spartan will provide, one-time, the O&P examination at no additional cost to the student provided that:
+The College will provide, one-time, the O&P examination at no additional cost to the student provided that:

 - 1. The student is a Spartan College FAA Part 147 program graduate. - 2.
-He/she has fulfilled all financial obligations to Spartan College. - 3.
+Student will meet with Financial Aid prior to completion certificate and voucher issuance. - 3.
 The examination must be taken within forty-five (45) days of graduation.